nevets-steven/birthday-reminder-app/ReadMe.md

 Show upcoming birthdays separately on the page, completed 8/4

+Add in notes where difference is shown, "Next birthday is in x days" - completed 8/5

 Add a button to create Google Calendar reminders manually

 Style with basic CSS